Robhini/Robhini/README.md

 - 👋 Hi, I’m @Robhini
 - 👩🏽‍💻 I am a practicing Registered Diagnostic Cardiac Sonographer trying to make healthcare that much more equitable and efficient.
 - 🌱 I’m currently learning how to code for the very first time.
-- 💞️ I’m looking to collaborate with healthcare professionals and web developers.
+- 💞️ I’m looking to learn and collaborate with healthcare professionals, data analysts and data scientists.
 - 📫 How to reach me rrobhiniraveen@gmail.com

 <!---